Host a Certification Workshop

 Our curriculum is specifically designed to address the developmental needs and interests of individuals aged 18 to 29, known as emerging adults.
 Originating from Duke University’s student counseling center, Koru Mindfulness has gained popularity as a highly effective program.
 It has undergone rigorous empirical testing through randomized, controlled trials, demonstrating significant benefits in areas such as sleep, perceived stress, mindfulness, and self-compassion.

-The comprehensive curriculum comprises three components: Koru Basic, an introductory course; Koru 2.0, an advanced class; and Koru Retreat, a half-day mindfulness retreat.
-Koru Basic spans four 75-minute classes and is extensively detailed in the book “Mindfulness for the Next Generation: Helping Emerging Adults Manage Stress and Lead Healthier Lives.”.
+The comprehensive curriculum comprises three components: Intro to Mindfulness Part 1 (formerly Koru Basic) Intro to Mindfulness Part 2 (formerly Koru 2.0); and Intro to Mindfulness Retreat (formerly Koru Retreat).
+Intro to Mindfulness Part 1 spans four 75-minute classes and is extensively detailed in the book “Mindfulness for the Next Generation: Helping Emerging Adults Manage Stress and Lead Healthier Lives.”.

 Why did we change our name from Koru to MIEA?